 More Details: For an in-depth explainer of ProwritingAid’s free and premium versions, check out our full ProwritingAid review.

 What It Does: AutoCrit analyzes your manuscript to identify areas for improvement, including pacing and momentum, dialogue, strong writing, word choice and repetition.
-Depending on what plan you choose, you can also compare your writing to that of popular authors like J.K.
-Rowling or Stephen King.
+Depending on what plan you choose, you can also compare your writing to that of popular authors like Danielle Steel or James Patterson.

-Price: Three different plans are available: the “Free Forever” plan, which is free; the “Professional” for $30, or the “Elite” for $80 per month.
-Both of the latter offer a 14-day trial with a money-back guarantee.
+Price: Three different plans are available: the “Free Forever” plan, which is free; the “Professional” for $30, or the “Annual Professional” for $297 per year.
+The latter offers a built-in discount of two months free every year.

 The Best Part: I spent the most time in the “Compare to Fiction” tab, which provides a comprehensive look at common issues.
 It highlighted my tendency to start sentences with “and” and “but,” and identified my most repeated words.
 I felt like I learned something about my writing, and that’s something I don’t think I could say about some other tools.